tnoff/discord-bot/docs/music.md

 ## Playlist Functions

 If database creds are given to the bot, playlists can be created and updated to the server.
-This will allow you to save lists of youtube videos to be played within the server.
+This will allow you to save lists of Youtube videos to be played within the server.
 By default, a "history" playlist is created which adds previously played videos from the server.
 Anyone can queue these videos up in the server using:

 ```
 !random-play